fhumbertodf/dicionario/Textos1.md

 It is a sad poem.
 It helps us remember.
 Today we wish for peace in the world.*

+What was the grandmother's job in World War II?
+When Remembrance Day?
+What does everyone wear?
+How many minutes of silence are there?
+What do people recite?

 ## 015 - Halloween Night.